Henderson Luelling: Utopian ambitions

 Luelling outlived each of his first three wives.
-His fourth, he abandoned in California when he sold his orchard and business and left for Honduras in 1858, hoping to establish a utopian community called the Harmonial Brotherhood.
-The venture was a failure, and he returned to California two years later.
-He died in 1878, and was buried in Mountain View Cemetery.
+His fourth he abandoned in California when he sold his orchard and business and left for Honduras in 1859, hoping to establish a utopian community called the Harmonial Brotherhood.
+The venture was a failure, and he returned to California the next year.
+He died in December 1878, and was buried in Mountain View Cemetery.

 Surname

-In many records his family name is spelled Lewelling, and his brother Seth used that spelling.
-According to Henderson's son Alfred, the spelling had been changed from the original Welsh spelling by Henderson and Seth's father, prior to Henderson's birth; but Seth reverted to the original spelling later in life.
-Similarly, some records list his birth year as 1809 or 1810, and his death year as 1878 or 1879.
+In many records Henderson's family name is spelled Lewelling, and he used that spelling until soon after his move to Oregon.
+According to Henderson's son Alfred, the spelling had been changed from the original Welsh LLewellyn by Henderson's father, prior to Henderson's birth.
+Henderson's brother Seth adopted the Luelling spelling and used it for almost thirty years, but he reverted to the Lewelling spelling later in life.